longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The buttons along the bottom of the dialog box are:

 * :guilabel:`Reset`: Clicking this button will reset all the options to the out of box defaults.
-* :guilabel:`Cancel`: Clicking this button will either return you to the `Launching the client`_ start screen or close the dialog and drop you back to the `Map View`_ if requested from the :guilabel:`Game` menu.
+* :guilabel:`Cancel`: Clicking this button will either return you to the `Launching the Client`_ start screen or close the dialog and drop you back to the `Map View`_ if requested from the :guilabel:`Game` menu.
 * :guilabel:`Refresh`: If you used the modpack installer to add a new tileset, soundset, or musicset with the local options dialog open, you can use the :guilabel:`Refresh` button to reload the available choices for